jayway/team-web-course/html-and-css-outline.md

 ### HTML basics (no styling)
 #### Lab 1
+* Create the basic document structure (HTML, HEAD, BODY etc.)
 * Start with basic markup (set up a header, some paragraphs with linked text, an image etc.)

 #### Lab 2
-* How to create a list
+* How to create two lists (ordered & unordered)

 #### Lab 3
 * How to create a table